marcelocaj/openmapjs/README.md

 1. Introduction
 --------------
-OpenMapJS is an application which plots RDF (GeoSPARQL compatible) using a OpenLayer-3 map.
+OpenMapJS is an application which plots RDF (GeoSPARQL compatible) using an OpenLayer-3 map.

-It had been built using AngularJS, so there is no need of an application server to run this application.
+It has been built using AngularJS, so there is no need of an application server to run this application.

 2. Download
 ----------